-Marston Montgomery Primary School will ensure that Safer Recruitment practices are always followed and that the requirements outlined in the statutory guidance 'Keeping Children safe in Education" are followed in all cases.
+This federation will ensure that Safer Recruitment practices are always followed and that the requirements outlined in the statutory guidance 'Keeping Children safe in Education" and any supporting DBS documentation are followed in all cases.

 All interview panels will have at least one member who has undergone Safer Recruitment Training with the necessary skills and knowledge.
 We will in all cases for example check on;